Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 Notice 1: You cannot modify the string using [], only read.
 Use update() to change a character.
 Notice 2: Floyd returns the character as an int, which is 64 bit signed.

-You can append two strings together using the + operation.
+You can concatunate two strings together using the concat()-function.
+You cannot use the + operator, like some other languages.

 ```
-let a = "Hello" + ", world!"
+let a = concat("Hello", ", world!")
 assert(a == "Hello, world!")
 ```